Eastern Slovakia Genealogy Research Strategies

 (and how to obtain the US Social Security Application)

-Through the Freedom of Information Act, relatives can petition the US Citizenship and Immigration Services (USCIS) (see note 1) for copies of their immigrant ancestors' records.
-The file may include the Alien Registration Form, 1st or 2nd papers, naturalization documents and yearly reports and perhaps other documents.
-Most files are quite small, so request the entire file.
-Expect 3-6+ month response time, or longer since 9/11/01 due to heavier processing volumes at the bureau.
+Through the Freedom of Information Act (FOIA), individuals can petition the US Citizenship and Immigration Services (USCIS) for copies of an immigrant ancestors' records.
+The file may include the Alien Registration Form, 1st or 2nd papers, naturalization documents, yearly alien reports and perhaps other documents.
+Most files are quite small, so it is best request the entire file (Record Copy Request).
+By having complete copies of records, genealogists will maximize the amount of information received critical to their search.

 The key is to include any info that might be HELPFUL, rather than filling out the form verbatim.
 I asked for copies.
 I made it clear it was for genealogy purposes and that this was my grandmother, so it really mattered to me (not to be used as part of some legal proceedings, etc.).
 I left a phone number and I said THANK YOU.
 My thought was if you recognize these clerks are doing this manually, and you make their job easier or more pleasant, they are more apt to persist in finding the record.